-Description A DETACHED THREE BEDROOM COTTAGE.
-Accommodation Ground Floor: Entrance Vestibule, Hall, Living Room, Kitchen, Bathroom, Three Bedrooms and Rear Vestibule.
-Gross internal floor area (m2) 92 square metres or thereby.
-Neighbourhood and location The property is situated in a rural position within the hamlet of Auckengill which is approximately 10 miles north of Wick.
-Local amenities are limited however all main amenities are available within easy commuting distance.
-The property enjoys sea views.
-Age Built 1917 extended in 1976.
-Weather Light rain showers following a period of mixed weather.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney heads are of masonry construction, externally rendered.
+Description An end terraced two storey house originally erected on behalf of the Local Authority.
+Accommodation Ground Floor: Entrance Hallway, Living Room, Dining Room and Kitchen.
+First Floor: Three Bedrooms and Bathroom with wc.
+Gross internal floor area (m2) 89 sq.m.
+Neighbourhood and location The property is situated in a long standing area of local authority style properties within the coastal town of Invergordon.
+Surrounding properties are of a mixed tenanted and owner occupied nature.
+The subjects are conveniently positioned for a full range of local facilities and amenities.
+Age Approximately 40 years.
+Weather Dry and bright following a spell of snow.
+Chimney stacks Not applicable.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in slates with tiled ridges.
-There are composite tiles to the rear extension.
-Access to the roof spaces is

-T via ceiling hatches within the hall.
-The roof is of a traditional timber frame design.
-Deimustas fittis are Visually increased with the sixt of him and are the Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods are of cast iron and PVC manufacture.
-Main walls Visually inspected with the sid of himselfers where Main wans Visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space The roof is pitched and clad in tiles with a tiled ridge.
+Roof coverings were snow covered at the time of inspection.
+Access to the roof space is via a ceiling hatch at the first floor hallway.
+The roof comprises timber trusses with felt sarking.
+Insulation material has been laid between the ceiling joists and between the roof trusses.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters and downpipes are of a pvc half round and round design.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The original section of the dwelling is of solid stone construction, externally rendered.
-The later extension appears to be of cavity blockwork construction, externally rendered.
-The bathroom extension appears to be of a single skin brickwork design, externally rendered.
-Oxionally fortuoiou.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible. · Doors and windows were not forced open.
-The windows are mainly of a uPVC frame design equipped with double glazed sealed units.
-There is a timber framed single glazed window within the hall.
-There are uPVC framed/glazed access doors to the front and rear.
-External decorations Not applicable.
+The property is of cavity construction, the inner load bearing leaf being of timber framing with an outer leaf of Fyfestone to the gable elevation.
+The front and rear elevations are timber clad externally.
+Windows, external doors and joinery joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+The windows are of a timber casement design equipped with double glazed sealed units.
+There are timber with glazed panel access doors.
+Eaves and fascias are also formed in timber.
+External decorations Visually inspected.
+There are paintwork finishes to external timbers.
 Conservatories / porches Not applicable.
 Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-There is a greenhouse to the rear side of the dwelling house.
-There are remnants of stone outbuildings within the grounds.
+Garages and permanent outbuildings Not applicable.
 Outside areas and boundaries Visually inspected.
-There are good sized garden grounds surrounding the property mainly laid to grass.
-There is an off-road parking area laid to stone chips.
-It is understood that the site extends to 1.6 acres.
-The boundaries are formed in post and wire fencing, where present.
+Gardens are arranged to the front and rear.
+Boundaries are formed in brick built walls and timber post and rail fencing.
+Garden grounds were snow covered.